wvirany/blog/content/posts/gaussian/index.md

 $$

-Thus, we have the result:
+This gives the following result:

 $$
 p(\y) = \Norm\left( \y \mid \A\bmu + \b, \A\bSigma\A\T \right).